 Best Bang for the Buck

 The Gregory Alpaca has every feature you could want in a high-end duffel bag with a lower price tag than most of the top competitors, providing exceptional value.
-With a sleek and classy design and high-quality materials, the Alpaca has multiple storage pockets, full-length daisy chain attachment points on both sides, comfortable backpacks straps, and water-resistant 900-denier material.
-It successfully balances a large storage volume with convenient carrying options, durable and water-resistant material, and a reasonably low weight.
+With a sleek and classy design and high-quality materials, the Alpaca has multiple storage pockets, full-length daisy chain attachment points on both sides, comfortable backpack straps, and water-resistant 900-Denier material.
+It successfully balances a large storage volume with convenient carrying options, durable and water-resistant material, and reasonably low weight.